-Monday-Wednesday: 6 a.m.-11 p.m.
-Thursday: 6 a.m.-10 p.m.
-Friday: 6 a.m.-7 p.m.
-Saturday: 10 a.m.-5 p.m.
-Sunday: 3 p.m.-10 p.m.

-For pool hours, contact extension 3683.
+Monday-Thursday: 6 a.m.-11 p.m.

+Friday: 6 a.m.-6 p.m.

+Saturday: 8 a.m.-3 p.m.

+Sunday: 3 p.m.-8 p.m.

 Hours may change for holidays and special events.

 The Recreation Center is the hub for recreational activities at the university.
 Students frequently take advantage of what the Recreation Center has to offer, including a large gymnasium with three basketball/volleyball courts, a modern fitness center with cardio and weight equipment, a jogging track, dance studio and racquetball courts.
 Also, you'll be able to check out a wide variety of equipment by simply showing your OneCard at the front desk.